 Wizards win two in a row, hand Raptors 10th straight loss

-Toronto Raptors forward Kelly Olynyk, left, works against Washington Wizards forward Richaun Holmes (22) for a shot with Wizards forward Deni Avdija, right, moving in during the first half of an NBA basketball game Saturday, March 23, 2024, in Washington.
+Washington Wizards forward Richaun Holmes, second from right, grabs a rebound against Toronto Raptors forward Kelly Olynyk (41) and Toronto Raptors guard Jahmi'us Ramsey, second from left, during the second half of an NBA basketball game Saturday, March 23, 2024, in Washington.
 (AP Photo/John McDonnell)

 Stephen Whyno, The Associated Press